nadiahpk/settlement-time-game/README.md

 # Reference

-Schmidt K.A., Johansson J., Kristensen N.P., Massol F., and Jonzen, N.  Consequences of information use in breeding habitat selection on the evolution of settlement time.
-Paper in preparation.
+Schmidt K.A., Johansson J., Kristensen N.P., Massol F., and Jonzen, N.  (2014) Consequences of information use in breeding habitat selection on the evolution of settlement time.
+Oikos In press.

 # Quick Start